I think the game is trying to tell us something...

 Wide Open Sandbox

-In Red Dead Redemption has the final "boss" of the mission where you kill waves of army and BOI agents ending with John making a final stand against a line of soldiers as his family flees, getting shot to death by the same man he helped track down all of his old friends.
+- In Red Dead Redemption has the final "boss" of the mission where you kill waves of army and BOI agents ending with John making a final stand against a line of soldiers as his family flees, getting shot to death by the same man he helped track down all of his old friends.
 Oh, the irony.

 Non-video game examples: